viktorsmari/viktorsmari.github.io/_posts/2018-10-04-bicycling-in-barcelona.md

 2. Make the bicycle paths wider
    * Ideally make them wide enough for a cargo bike to pass another cargo bike
 3. Stop using the barriers between the bike lanes and raise the street instead (Copenhagen standard).
-   * This costs a lot of money compared to the barriers, and therefor a lower priority
+   * This costs a lot of money compared to the barriers (but less maintenence), and therefore a lower priority
-   * However this should be introduced in new streets / reforms.
+   * However this could be introduced in new streets / reforms.

 #### 1. What is wrong with Bicycle paths in the middle?